 The SBI UK business savings account offers 0.25% AER variable on GBP accounts for balances above £10,000.
 If your account balance stays above £10,000, there’s no annual fee.

 There’s also a fixed deposit account available, offering saving terms of 1 month to 5 years on balances of £10,000 to £250,000.
 Interest rates range from 0.10% to 1.55%.

 An overdraft is available, but there’s limited information online.
 For more information, customers need to contact their local branch.

 Business finance and loans

-Short-term, long-term, and secured loans are available.
+Short-term, long-term, and secured loans are available as well as commercial mortgages and buy to let mortgages.
 For more information, customers should contact their local branch.

 State Bank of India UK Reviews and Ratings